cavic0n/ceetkinter/README.md

 My first GUI project.

-N/B: Some buttons weill not respond.
+N/B: Some buttons will not respond.

 #######################################################################